6 Secrets To Surviving Back To School Clothes Shopping

 back to school shopping tips

-What, how much, when and where
+What, how much, when, and where

-If you are like millions of other time-starved moms, the thought of back to school clothes shopping leaves you feeling stressed and wondering how you can get it all done within your budget.
+If you are like millions of other time-starved moms, the thought of back-to-school clothes shopping leaves you feeling stressed and wondering how you can get it all done within your budget.
 Take advantage of these mom-tested, time-saving tips this year and get your children ready for back-to-school in time—without busting your budget.

 1. Start with a plan